NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 - A requirement based on the seasonal cooling energy metric effectively restricts use of high-gain glass, in  all scenarios, including the passive-solar scenario with appropriate window orientation, window-to-floor-area ratios, and overhangs.
 - A requirement based on the peak cooling load effectively permits high-gain windows on the appropriately-designed passive solar archetype.
 It also permits high-gain windows on the passive-solar archetype on the east-west scenario, and the typical design.
 Anecdotal evidence suggests that such homes are in fact at risk of overheating.

 At the outset of this study, we sought to identify a metric that would permit use of high-gain windows as part of appropriate passive solar design, but which would restrict use of those windows on east-west orientations.
-Neither metric exactly accomplishes this objective; the seasonal metric restricts all use of high-gain windows, while the peak cooling metric permits use of high-gain windows in the passive solar archetype, even when that archetype is oriented east-west.
+Neither metric exactly accomplishes this objective; the seasonal metric restricts all use of high-gain windows and the peak cooling metric permits use of high-gain windows in the passive solar archetype, even when that archetype is oriented east-west.

+We suspect that these contrary results may be attributable to the definition of the reference house in 9.36.5.
+The reference house has a much higher window area than either of the typical or passive solar scenario.
+It also distributes these windows equally in all orientations.
+This means that the reference house generally has a higher cooling load than the typical and passive solar archetypes.
+The increased cooling budget permits design choices that will increase risks of overheating.

+Based on available information, we recommend that the overheating metric be based on the peak cooling load, because this approach will not restrict appropriate passive solar design.
+While this approach may not effectively control overheating risks in two scenarios considered (typical homes with high gain windows, and passive solar homes with high-gain windows and east-west orientation), we feel this compromise is better than a seasonal metric that may prohibit all high-gain windows.

+As mentioned earlier, the reference house should be reexamined for alignment with contemporary housing.
+Based on our analysis, we believe revising the reference  best way of improving the effectiveness of this requirement in for remaining scenarios with high risks of overheating.

+>  **Recommendation:** Codes Canada should add a requirement to the national building code to the effect of:
+>
+>  *"The peak cooling requirement of the proposed design shall not exceed that of the reference house"*

+### 3. Comparison across building simulation software ###

+### 4. Impact on home design.  ###

+## Expected outcomes ##

+We expect the requirement will have the following outcomes if adopted in code:

+-  Fewer homes will experience overheating.

+-  Builders will still be able to construct highly-glazed and very highly-glazed homes, provided they continue to comply with all other parts of the NBC.
+Builders of these homes will no longer be able to use high-solar-gain glass.
+If these homes feature significant amounts of windows facing east and west, builders will be required to install low-solar-gain windows.

+-  Builders of typical, market-housing will no longer be able to use high-gain windows if those homes have predominate east or west facing glazing; they will have to opt for a mid-gain or low-gain instead.

+-  Appropriate passive solar design will not be restricted.
+Builders can continue to use high-gain windows provided that window areas are consistent with passive solar design principles, and they are protected by appropriate overhangs.

+-  Builders will not be required to install air-conditioning as an outcome of this requirement.
+Builders will not be permitted to install air-conditioning as an alternate means to comply with this requirement.

 ##  HTAP instructions: ##